Pacific Coast Highway Road Trip: Things to do and see along Hwy 1

 Seaside State Beach is a stunning beach located in Monterey County, California.
 Being an avid SeaGlass collector, I just had to stop at this beach as it is ranked as one of the best in the country!
 Not only did we find plenty of beautiful SeaGlass, we also enjoyed the beautiful scenery and a quiet atmosphere.
 What a relaxing beach to take a break from driving.
 With barely any crowds, clean sand, and nice soothing waves, Monterey really is the perfect escape from it all!

 Golden Gate Bridge

 One of the most unique ways to experience the majesty of the Golden Gate Bridge is to take a walk across it!
 Walking across one of America’s most iconic landmarks is quite a unique experience, not to mention an amazing photo opportunity.
-You will also have great views of the San Francisco skyline, the ocean, and the surrounding landscapes.
+You will enjoy great views of the San Francisco skyline, the ocean, and the surrounding landscapes.
 The bridge itself is even more stunning in person than in photographs.
 In addition, the parking lot by the bridge is an excellent spot for taking gorgeous photography of the bridge.